eric-sclafani/gram2vec/README.md

 Instead of overall accuracy, you can run `./evaluate_bins.sh` to evaluate the bins.
 The script just loops through the dev bins in the `data/pan/dev_bins/sorted_by_docfreq/` directory and applies K-NN classification.
 You can modify the arguments inside the script if desired.

-## Normalization

-The issue of normalization came up in my presentation.
-I have not addressed this issue yet.
-Currently, I am just using `sklearn's StandardScaler` to normalize before plugging everything into K-NN.
-Whether this is the right thing to do, I'm not sure.

 ## Slides
 https://drive.google.com/file/d/1BQ0vffPEvFJsoAR_lO3oZ-YvOCpo596E/view